FerretDB/FerretDB/website/blog/2023-07-03-ferretdb-v-1-5-0-beta-support-sqlite.md

 Going forward, we will be adding more features to enable full support for the SQLite backend.
 This is very exciting!

-We can't wait for you to try out FerretDB with an SQLite backend.
+We can't wait for you to try out FerretDB with the SQLite backend.
 And when you do, please share with us all your discoveries, feedback, questions, bugs, anything.
 Every little bit counts!